 - You may use a clean rag or a cotton ball rather than a cotton pad.

-Wash with the warm water.
+Wash with warm water.
 Rubbing the dyed skin with the baking soda, rinse the area with the damp washcloth as long as the baking soda removes completely.

 - It is very easy to wash the skin with running water.
 Rub the area with the finger to loosen the baking soda.
-Then keep it under the flow of water to remove baking soda totally.
+Then keep it under the flow of water to remove the baking soda totally.

 - As the method is not useful for you, you can apply another method to get the desired result.

 - Baby oil has no side effects on your hands and face.
-Do not let it enter in your eyes.
+Do not let it enter your eyes.

 Keep it for the whole night.
 Wait for the whole night or eight hours to see the desired result.

-- If you use it on your hands, you may cover the hands with the disposable gloves for the whole night.
+- If you use it on your hands, you may cover the hands with disposable gloves for the whole night.

 - Choose the covering made of breathable materials such as cotton, over them made of plastic.
-It poses a suffocation hazard and better not to use at the time of sleeping.
+It poses a suffocation hazard and is better not to use at the time of sleeping.